bacalhau-project/bacalhau/docs/examples/data-engineering/oceanography-conversion/index.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/bacalhau-project/examples/blob/main/data-engineering/oceanography-conversion/index.ipynb)
 [![Open In Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/bacalhau-project/examples/HEAD?labpath=data-engineering/oceanography-conversion/index.ipynb)

 The Surface Ocean CO₂ Atlas (SOCAT) contains measurements of the [fugacity](https://en.wikipedia.org/wiki/Fugacity) of CO2 in seawater around the globe.
-To calculate how much carbon the ocean is taking up from the atmosphere, these measurements need to be converted to the partial pressure of CO2.
-In this example, you will convert the units by combining measurements of the surface temperature and fugacity.
+But to calculate how much carbon the ocean is taking up from the atmosphere, these measurements need to be converted to the partial pressure of CO2.
+We will convert the units by combining measurements of the surface temperature and fugacity.
 Python libraries (xarray, pandas, numpy) and the pyseaflux package facilitate this process.

 References:
 - https://www.socat.info/